topearebi/aroamjti/browse.md

 ---
 layout: default
 title: Browse
 permalink: /browse/
 description: Browse the archive by tag, by type, or by year.
 ---
-{%- comment -%}
-  The hub for the three discovery axes.
-Counts are computed at build time so this page cannot fall out of step with the archive — the earlier version hard-coded "Poetry, verse, prose", a vocabulary that had been replaced.
-  Nothing here needs editing when a tag, type, or year is added.
-{%- endcomment -%}
 {%- assign all_tags = "" | split: "" -%}
 {%- for post in site.posts -%}
   {%- for tag in post.tags -%}